joshrp/moonlight-docs/Setup-Guide.md

 ## Streaming over the Internet

 ### Automatic configuration (recommended for most users)
 For the easiest possible setup process, we highly recommend that you **first pair Moonlight with your gaming PC while connected to your home network** before trying to use Moonlight over the Internet.
+For iOS and tvOS users, [you _must_ pair while connected to the same network](https://github.com/moonlight-stream/moonlight-ios/issues/417) to comply with Apple guidelines.

 #### If your gaming PC is already paired with Moonlight:
 1. Install the [Moonlight Internet Hosting Tool](https://github.com/moonlight-stream/Internet-Streaming-Helper/releases) on your gaming PC.